The Meskwaki Nation’s History

 The Meskwaki Nation has been working to improve housing and infrastructure along with modern amenities over the years, including beginning their own fiber-optic network.
 Tribal activities at the Settlement shifted to the north after the relocation of Highway 30 where the Meskwaki Bingo, Casino & Hotel, Meskwaki Settlement School, Meskwaki Health Clinic, Meskwaki Business Center, and newer housing additions are situated.

-Over the last 10 years, the tribe has purchased Pinnacle Bank, built a new Meskwaki Travel Plaza, and created the Natural Resources and Buffalo Wildlife Project.
-They opened Meskwaki, Inc. and their subsidiaries and started an economic diversification project working to create sustainable business opportunities for the Tribe.
-In 2013, as part of the Meskwaki Food Sovereignty Initiative, they launched Red Earth Gardens, a 40-acre self-sustaining farm.
-The Meskwaki Nation is working to build a better life for their community members through family service programs and support like MADAC, Historic Preservation, and Higher Education.
+Over the last 15 years, the tribe has purchased Pinnacle Bank, built a new Meskwaki Travel Plaza, and created the Natural Resources and Buffalo Wildlife Project.
+They opened Meskwaki, Inc. and their subsidiaries which started an economic diversification project working to create sustainable business opportunities for the Tribe.
+In 2013, as part of the Meskwaki Food Sovereignty Initiative, they launched Red Earth Gardens, a 40-acre self-sustaining farm and in 2022 the tribe began growing and harvesting CBD grade hemp through its new production/manufacturing corporation.
+Scheduled for opening in 2023, the community is currently building a 75,959 sq.ft. recreation facility which will include a large gathering area for the community, youth classrooms, a daycare, a four-court gymnasium, running/walking track, weight room, outdoor splash park and more.
+Above all, the Meskwaki Nation is working to build a better life for their community members through family service programs like their Behavior Health Services, Historic Preservation and Language Preservation initiatives, Apprenticeship Program and Higher Education.

 By adapting, surviving, and thriving, The People Of The Red Earth are working hard to determine the needs within their community.
 They are committed to protecting their inherent sovereignty, preserving and promoting their culture, and improving the quality of life for future generations.